SijieFu/gcn-qm9-cmu10617/README.md

 # Builing the environent
 First create and activate the environment: `conda create -n torchdrug python=3.9; conda activate torchdrug`

-Next install pytorch: `pip install torch`
+Next install pytorch:

+`conda install pytorch==1.12.1 torchvision==0.13.1 torchaudio==0.12.1 cudatoolkit=11.6 -c pytorch -c conda-forge`

-Now install torch-geometric and torch-scatter:
+Now install pytorch-scatter and pytorch-cluster:

-`pip install pyg-lib torch-scatter torch-sparse torch-cluster torch-spline-conv torch-geometric -f https://data.pyg.org/whl/torch-1.13.0+cu117.html`
+`conda install pytorch-scatter -c pyg`

+`conda install pytorch-cluster -c pyg`

-Clone this repo: `git clone https://github.com/SijieFu/gcn-qm9-cmu10617.git; cd gcn-qm9-cmu10617.git/torchdrug`
+Clone this repo:

+`git clone https://github.com/SijieFu/gcn-qm9-cmu10617.git; cd gcn-qm9-cmu10617.git/torchdrug`

-Install the requirements: `pip install -r requirements.txt`
+Install the requirements:

+`pip install -r requirements.txt`

-Go back to the root of the repo: `cd ..`
+Go back to the root of the repo:

+`cd ..`

 Add `QM9.pkl` to the repo from: https://drive.google.com/file/d/1HpZrkkrR_iqbTLPCOglJh9lsxfc7qYVM/view?usp=share_link

+Test the MPNN (if you want to use GPUs run the following command in the terminal `export CUDA_VISIBLE_DEVICES=1` to use the A30 on Boltzmann):

-Test the MPNN: `python train_MPNN.py`
+`python train_MPNN.py`